dejanbogdanovski/website-repos/README.md

 - Download Docker from the [official website](https://www.docker.com) and after that install the docker.
 - Download the docker-compose.yml file and code folder from this github repository.

+These are the basic things that you need to do
+- [x] Download Docker from the [official website](https://www.docker.com) and after that install the docker.
+- [x] Download the docker-compose.yml file and code folder from this github repository.

 ## How to setup:
 1.Create a folder and place the docker-compose.yml file in that folder.